AVEVA/CONNECT-data-services-developer-docs/content/communities/share-unshare-streams.md

 Use these procedures to share or stop sharing streams of data with other communities.
 To share streams, they must already be defined.

-**Note:** To share or unshare a stream, your role must have the Manage Permission privilege for that stream.
-By default any user who creates a stream has the Manage Permission privilege.
-To manage permissions for a role, use the **Sequential Data Store** > **Streams** feature.
+## Prerequisites to share and unshare streams

+You must have the [Community Member](xref:ccRoles#community-roles-preview) role for the community that you want to share the stream with.

 ## Share streams